 Ballinger Park Hall Creek Restoration

-The proposed project’s goal is to address current constraints on ecological health in Ballinger Park, including increased channelization of Hall Creek and loss of latitudinal connectivity between the creek and its floodplain.
-There is a lack of side channels for velocity refuge and rearing of coho salmon and other stream biota.
-Invasive plant species are dominant around the streams and wetland areas.
+The goal of the restoration project is to address current constraints on ecological health in Ballinger Park, including increased channelization of Hall Creek and loss of connection between the creek and its floodplain.
+There is a lack of velocity refuge for fish and other stream biota.
+Invasive plants, including blackberry and nightshade, are dominant around the streams and wetland areas.

-- Increased Hall Creek channel meandering
+- Creek channel diversification for habitat

 Project Timeline and Costs